10 Forest Activities to Connect with Your Inner Child

 Photo: Annie Spratt

-This post was originally written for The International Day of Forests and this year, the theme is Forests and Health.
+This post was originally written for The International Day of Forests and this year, the theme was Forests and Health.
 What better way to spend time in nature than by participating in forest activities to connect with your inner child?!

 Here are 10 Forest Activities to Connect with Your Inner Child